Angola digital finance guide

 Use PIN, fingerprint or facial verification when available, never share codes, and always confirm the recipient before sending money.

-Important: product features, limits, onboarding rules and pricing can change over time, so always confirm the final details directly inside the app or through the official provider.
+Product features, limits, onboarding rules and pricing can change over time, so the final details should always be confirmed inside the app or through the official provider.

 Keep a backup option

-Do not depend on just one payment method.
+Do not depend on a single payment method.
 Keep at least one backup card or some cash for moments when a service is down or a merchant does not accept the app you planned to use.

 Save proof of payment